 Children are our Nation’s most precious resource, but as children, they often lack the skills to protect themselves.
 It is our responsibility, as parents and teachers, to safeguard children and to teach them the skills to be safe.
-This section is designed to help you talk to your children about how to protect themselves against abduction and exploitation.
+This section is designed to help you talk to your children about how to protect themselves against abduction as well as exploitation.
 It is divided into several sections:

 WHAT ARE THE RISKS TO YOUR CHILD: facts and figures on child abductions